 The Graduate Management Admission Test (GMAT) is a standardized test administered by Graduate Management Admission Council (GMAC).
 All over the world several business schools and universities use GMAT score as one of the parameters to select students for MBA and several other courses.

-The GMAT is a four–hour computer-based test offered at approved testing centers around the world.
-Here's how the GMAT is structured:
+The GMAT is a three and a half hours computer-adaptive test offered at approved testing centers around the world.

-The GMAT is offered most weekdays throughout the year, as well as a few Saturdays.
+The GMAT is offered on most weekdays throughout the year, as well as on a few Saturdays.
 Register early if you want to take the test on a Saturday.
-You can re–take the test, although you must wait a month in between test dates or you can send your faqs about gmat test overview and structure.
+You can retake the GMAT exam after a 16-day time period but only 5 times in a period of 12 months.